Bikeability Scotland Delivery - Highland Council

 The Bikeability Coordinator can help set up a session with a local bike shop or mechanic to ensure bikes taking part in Bikeability sessions are road worthy.

-I Bike or Go By Cycle schools should arrange Dr Bike sessions through their school contact.
+I Bike schools should arrange Dr Bike sessions through their school contact.

 Funding from Cycling Scotland was secured in 2020/21 to purchase 16 bikes for use across the Highlands for Bikeability training.
 The bikes are available in two sizes suitable for P5 to P6 and P6 to P7.

-If you would like to borrow a bike for Bikeability sessions at your school please get in touch with the Bikeability Coordinator (Road Safety Team in her absence).
+If you would like to borrow a bike for Bikeability sessions at your school please get in touch with the Bikeability Coordinator.

-2022 to 2023 Mid-year Data Return, all schools who have undertaken or intend to undertake training in this academic year must complete the data return, closing date 16 December 2022 - LINK AVAILABLE NOVEMBER
+2023 to 2024 Mid-year Data Return, all schools who have undertaken or intend to undertake training in this academic year must complete a mid-year data return, link available in November.